slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* Adversary submits bad code to the MyPackage GitHub repo, builds from that revision, then does a force push to erase that revision from history (or requests GitHub to delete the repo.)
 This would make the revision unavailable for inspection.
-Solution: Policy prevents this by requiring a positive attestation showing that some system, such as GitHub, ensures retention and availability.
+Solution: Verifier rejects the package because it lacks a positive attestation showing that some system, such as GitHub, ensured retention and availability of the source code.

 </details>
 <details><summary>(E) A dependency becomes temporarily or permanently unavailable to the build process</summary>